juzzlin/SimpleLogger/README.md

 * Logging levels: `Trace`, `Debug`, `Info`, `Warning`, `Error`, `Fatal`
 * Log to file and/or console
 * Thread-safe
+* Batching and caching of log messages
+* Optional collapsing of repeated messages
 * Uses streams (<< operator)
 * Very easy to use